 My optimization principles

-This ritual, with barely any effort, frees up time and also leaves us with the mental capacity to do useful work for the rest of the day.
-Hence, the goal is to protect the limited amount of consciousness each day and allocate this toward useful work only.
-It begins with the very first principle of optimization: turning conscious effort into a subconscious and streamlined process that requires minimal effort to achieve the same output, just like brushing our teeth, with our eyes closed.
+This ritual, while recommended, frees up time and also leaves us with the mental capacity to do useful work for the rest of the day.
+We can draw an important lesson: we want to protect the limited amount of consciousness each day and allocate this toward useful work only.

 cmd-1